 - Hackers often use techniques like crypters, server side polymorphism etc which make much difficult for the traditional anti-virus programs to detect them.

-The Next Generation of Anti-Virus
+The Next Generation of Anti-Virus or NGAV

 Next Generation of Anti-Virus or NGAV is a technique which relies on machine learning to dissect new viruses in an automated way.
 It uses some dynamic analysis approach to detect viruses, instead of relying on analysis based on peviously captured samples of viruses.
 As a result, they are much more effective in detecting new viruses and Zero-day threats than the traditional anti-virus programs.